• Art magazine

 • Stainless steel and titanium - these metals are not only hypoallergenes, but also particularly durable and easy to care for.
 Stainless steel is often used for simple masculine designs, while Titan convinces with its ease.

-• Carbon and ceramic carbon is characterized by its extremely high resistance and a deep black that ensures a modern, masculine design.
-Ceramic, on the other hand, is particularly skin -friendly and impresses with its matt, noble surface.
+• Carbon and ceramic – Carbon is characterized by its exceptional durability and a deep black color, which creates a modern, masculine design.
+Ceramic, on the other hand, is particularly skin-friendly and impresses with its matte, elegant surface.

 • Silver - reinterpreted - While silver has been one of the most popular jewelry materials for a long time, it is often provided with dark oxidations or matt surfaces to create a modern look.

-• Plastics & recycled materials - sustainability is a big topic.
-Jewelry designers are increasingly relying on innovative, recycled materials such as Ocean Plastic or vegan alternatives to leather.
+• Plastics & recycled materials – Sustainability is a significant topic.
+Jewelry designers are increasingly turning to innovative, recycled materials such as ocean plastic or vegan alternatives to leather.

 04 modular designs

-Modular jewelry brings individualization to a whole new level.
-Parts that can be adapted, changed or combined enable users to regularly reinvent their accessories without having to acquire new ones.
+Modular jewelry takes customization to a revolutionary level.
+Pieces that can be adapted, changed, or combined allow users to regularly reinvent their accessories without having to purchase new ones.

 Removable parts are often used in jewelry, such as pendants that can be transformed into earrings, or stackable rings that can be replaced to create unique combinations.
 This adaptability addresses modern lifestyles, in which variety is more important than ever.